bitfield/script/README.md

 The command string is interpreted as a Go template, so `{{.}}` will be replaced with the input value, for example.

-The first command which results in an error will set the pipe's error status accordingly, and no subsequent commands will be run.
+The first command that results in an error will set the pipe's error status accordingly, and no subsequent commands will be run.

 ```go
 // Execute all PHP files in current directory and print output